 My beadwork tutorials are all available through Etsy as instant downloads.
-Just click on the images and you’ll go straight to each listing.
+Just click on the images below and you’ll go straight to each listing.

 All of my tutorials contain a full materials list, with suggestions for colour schemes, and every step is fully illustrated with a detailed diagram showing thread paths etc, as well as being written out clearly.
 The images in the Etsy listings show a sample of some of the pages within the tutorial, so you can preview the type of instructions, as well as examples of different colourways I have made, and the description includes a high level materials list.
-If you’d like to check whether you have the exact quantities in your stash before you commit to a purchase, then there are detailed lists with weights etc. here.
+If you’d like to check whether you have the exact quantities in your stash before you commit to a purchase, then there are detailed lists with sizes and weights etc. here.

 Materials packs are available for many of them and you can view current and old colourways here to purchase or get some inspiration for your own versions.